Latte is Synonymous with Safety

 Latte is the only PHP templating system with effective protection against the critical Cross-site Scripting (XSS) vulnerability.
-This is thanks to the so-called context-sensitive escaping.
-Let's talk,
+This is thanks to context-aware escaping.
+We will discuss:

-- what is the principle of the XSS vulnerability and why is it so dangerous
+- the principle of the XSS vulnerability and why it is so dangerous

 - what makes Latte so effective in defending against XSS

-Cross-site Scripting (XSS for short) is one of the most common vulnerabilities in websites and a very dangerous one at that.
-It allows an attacker to insert a malicious script (called malware) into a foreign site that executes in the browser of an unsuspecting user.
+Cross-site Scripting (XSS for short) is one of the most common and dangerous vulnerabilities in websites.
+It allows an attacker to inject a malicious script (malware) into someone else's page, which then runs in the browser of an unsuspecting user.

 What can such a script do?
-For example, it can send arbitrary content from the compromised site to the attacker, including sensitive data displayed after login.
-It can modify the page or make other requests on behalf of the user.
-For example, if it were webmail, it could read sensitive messages, modify the displayed content, or change settings, e.g., turn on forwarding copies of all messages to the attacker's address to gain access to future emails.
+For example, it can send any content from the compromised page to the attacker, including sensitive data displayed after login.
+It can modify the page or perform other requests on behalf of the user.
+If it were webmail, for instance, it could read sensitive messages, modify the displayed content, or reconfigure settings, e.g., enable forwarding copies of all messages to the attacker's address to gain access to future emails.

-This is also why XSS tops the list of the most dangerous vulnerabilities.
-If a vulnerability is discovered on a website, it should be removed as soon as possible to prevent exploitation.
+This is why XSS consistently ranks among the most dangerous vulnerabilities.
+If a vulnerability appears on a website, it must be removed as soon as possible to prevent exploitation.

 How Does the Vulnerability Arise?

-The error occurs in the place where the web page is generated and the variables are printed.
-Imagine that you are creating a search page, and at the beginning there will be a paragraph with the search term in the form:
+The error occurs where the web page is generated and variables are printed.
+Imagine creating a search page, where the beginning includes a paragraph with the searched term like this:

 echo '<p>Search results for <em>' . $search . '</em></p>';

-variable.
-Since the output is not sanitized in any way, it becomes part of the
+.
+Since the output is not sanitized, it becomes part of the

 displayed page: